German Language Game: Modal Verb "Können"

 That's a great way to sharpen your pronunciation and to internalize idiomatic expressions.

-For example, standard expressions such as:
+For example, a standard expression such as:

 Wir können uns treffen.
 [We can meet.]